vefunder/protocol-research-review/articles/Moneta/DCHF_report.md

 **1. Do audits reveal any concerning signs?**

 The audits did not identify any critical issues, but flagged a few major concerns that have been partially or fully addressed.
 The primary concern was the overreaching powers of the AdminContract, which has been transferred to multi-sig signers.
-It should also be noted that DCHF is a fork of Vespa Finance and Liquity.
-Although, the DCHF protocol has switched to non-upgradeable contracts, it does have a path to update the system through the AdminContract ([source](https://etherscan.io/address/0x2748C55219DCa1D9D3c3a57505e99BB04e42F254#code)) or make parameter updates through the DFrancParameters contract ([source](https://etherscan.io/address/0x6F9990B242873d7396511f2630412A3fcEcacc42#code)).
+Although, the DCHF protocol uses non-upgradeable contracts, it does have a path to update the system through the AdminContract ([source](https://etherscan.io/address/0x2748C55219DCa1D9D3c3a57505e99BB04e42F254#code)) or make parameter updates through the DFrancParameters contract ([source](https://etherscan.io/address/0x6F9990B242873d7396511f2630412A3fcEcacc42#code)).

 # Risk Team Recommendation